Hyloxalus nexipus: Habitat and conservation

 Its natural habitats are very humid to humid premontane forests and dry forest.
 It is mostly restricted to rocky stream habitats and waterfalls.
 It can also occur in modified and lightly degraded habitats, including rural gardens and cutover forest.
+Scientists observed these frogs between 325 and 810 meters above sea level in Peru and between 500 and 1550 meters above sea level in Ecuador.